DNS Lookup

 A, AAAA, MX, TXT, and more tools from CuscusLab

-Type a domain or IP address to check common DNS record types.
+Type a domain to check DNS records.

 DNS lookup overview